nesquena/rabl/README.md

 # RABL #

 RABL (Ruby API Builder Language) is a Rails and [Padrino](http://padrinorb.com) ruby templating system for generating JSON and XML.
-When using the ActiveRecord 'to_json' method, I tend to quickly find myself wanting a more expressive and powerful system for generating APIs.
-This is especially frustrating when the json representation is complex or doesn't match the exact schema defined in the database itself.
+When using the ActiveRecord 'to_json' method, I tend to quickly find myself wanting a more expressive and powerful solution for generating APIs.
+This is especially frustrating when the JSON representation is complex or doesn't match the exact schema defined in the database.

-I wanted a simple, and flexible system for generating APIs.
+I wanted a simple and flexible system for generating my APIs.
 In particular, I wanted to easily:

  * Create arbitrary nodes named based on combining data in an object
  * Pass arguments to methods and store the result as a child node
- * Partial templates and inheritance to reduce code duplication
+ * Render partial templates and inherit to reduce code duplication
- * Easily renaming attributes from their name in the model
+ * Rename or alias attributes to change the name from the model
- * Simple way to append attributes from a child into the parent
+ * Append attributes from a child into a parent node
- * Include nodes only if a certain condition is met
+ * Include nodes only if a certain condition has been met

-Anyone who has tried the 'to_json' method used in ActiveRecord for generating a json response has felt the pain of this restrictive approach.
-RABL is a general templating system created to solve all of those problems.
+Anyone who has tried the 'to_json' method used in ActiveRecord for generating a JSON response has felt the pain of this restrictive approach.
+RABL is a general templating system created to solve these problems in an entirely new way.

 ## Installation ##